JoseEspinosa/BovReg-Reproducibility/README.md

 [Biocontainers](https://biocontainers-edu.biocontainers.pro/en/latest/index.html) project.
 These community releases containers for bioinformatics tools in the three above-mentioned flavours (Conda, Docker and Singularity).

----
-**Note**

-If you don't want to use any of the proposed solutions, as a minimum requirement you should note the name and the versions of the programs used in your workflow to allow us reproduce your results.
+> **_Note:_**  If you don't want to use any of the proposed solutions, as a minimum requirement you should note the name and the versions of the programs used in your workflow to allow us reproduce your results.

----

 #### <a name="docker"></a> 1.a.i.
 Docker